Galleries galore . . .

 Students also exhibit their work in the Sculpture Quad, located between Atkinson Hall and the Studio Arts Building, which features permanent installations and temporary works by sculpture students throughout the year; in the Design Building, where student work is showcased through displays that change regularly; and sometimes—if you visit at the right time—you might witness the pop-up “locker gallery” in the hallway of the Studio Arts Building.

 The university offers more exhibition spaces for students, faculty, and visiting artists, including:

 - the LSU Museum of Art, located on the fifth floor of the Shaw Center for the Arts, comprises 13,000 square-feet distributed among 14 galleries;

 - the Union Gallery, located on the second floor of the LSU Student Union, where student and faculty work is frequently on display;

-- the main campus library, Middleton Library, includes a dedicated printmaking gallery space on the second floor;
+- the main campus library includes a dedicated printmaking gallery space on the second floor;

 - Hill Memorial Library, which has a program that includes historic and contemporary exhibitions of artists’ books, photographs, and printed ephemera.

 Baton Rouge boasts a thriving and contemporary art scene, as well.
 Check out the art scene in Baton Rouge or visitbatonrouge.com for more information.